Refined unramified cohomology of schemes: Introduction

 If $X$ is smooth and equi-dimensional, then $H^{BM}_{2d_X-i}(X_{\cx},A)\cong H^{i}_{sing}(X_{\cx}, A)$ and the above map agrees with the usual cycle class map in singular cohomology.

-\begin{theorem} Let $X$ be a separated scheme of finite type over $\C$ and compute refined unramified cohomology via Borel--Moore homology as in (\ref{eq:Borel-Moore}). \begin{enumerate} \item There are canonical isomorphisms \item There is a transcendental Abel--Jacobi map where $N^{i-1}H^{2i-1}(X,\Q(i) )=\ker(H^{2i-1}(X,\Q(i) )\to H^{2i-1}(F_{i-2}X,\Q(i) ))$.
-If $X$ is a smooth projective variety, this agrees with Griffiths' transcendental Abel--Jacobi map \cite{griffiths} on torsion cycles.
-Its kernel $\mathcal T^i(X):=\ker(\lambda_{tr}^i)$ is canonically isomorphic to
+\begin{theorem} Let $X$ be a separated scheme of finite type over $\C$ and define refined unramified cohomology as in (\ref{def:H_jnr-intro}) with cohomology theory in (\ref{eq:Borel-Moore}). \begin{enumerate} \item There are canonical isomorphisms \item There is a transcendental Abel--Jacobi map If $X$ is a smooth projective variety, this agrees with Griffiths' transcendental Abel--Jacobi map \cite{griffiths} restricted to torsion cycles.
+Its kernel is isomorphic to